Now or Later?

 Oxytocin delivers happiness instantly.
 I conjecture.

 Dopamine by definition never delivers happiness.
-To begin with, it is the molecule of the future: I want to get there, I want another popsicle, I want another [fill in here].
+To begin with, it is the molecule of the future: I want to get there, I want another popsicle, I want another [fill in the blank].
 In the future.

 Not in the present.

-Oxytocin (parenthesis: and some other molecules too) is the molecule of right now.
+Oxytocin (parenthetically: and some other molecules too) is the molecule of right now.

-From a financial point of view, for companies, oxytocin is terrible; for you, it's great.
+From a financial standpoint, for companies oxytocin is terrible, for you, it's great.

-From a financial point of view, dopamine is great for companies and not very good for you.
+From a financial standpoint, dopamine is great for companies and not very good for you.

 Dopamine wants more.
 And more.
 And more.

-We have 'control dopamine' flavor dopamine and 'desire dopamine' flavor dopamine, but all, being dopamines, never stop wanting more.
+We have "control dopamine" flavored dopamine and "desire dopamine" flavored dopamine, but all of them, being dopamines, never stop wanting more.

 The control dopamine flavor acts more in the long term.
 So it is more capable of making concessions now to always acquire more tomorrow.
 It is the dopamine of career, fame, wealth, creativity, dreams, with the small problem of being unstoppable.

 The desire dopamine flavor is the addict without long-term thinking: alcohol, sex, amphetamines: I want more.
-"Dopamine Nation" is the best-selling book specialized in desire dopamine flavor.
+"Dopamine Nation" is the best-selling book specializing in the desire dopamine flavor.

 Companies want profit.